 What is Powertex?

-It’s used in mixed media projects of all kinds from garden fairy houses and figure sculptures to paintings and jewellery.
+Powertex Universal Medium is used in mixed media art and crafts of all kinds from paintings and sculpture to garden decor and jewellery.
 But what exactly is it?
 Here are 10 things about Powertex to help answer that:

-- A liquid that can be used to harden natural fibers, textiles, paper, card, leather and fiberglass
+- As a fabric hardener it can be used to harden and sculpt natural fibres, textiles, leather and cork

-- It can be combined with Stone Art powder to make an air drying clay
+- Combined with Powertex Stone Art product it makes an air drying clay

-I know, it’s a lot to take in!
-I mean is there anything it doesn’t do?
-So yes, there are some things it doesn’t do well.
-It is a fabric hardener so it might not wash out of your clothes.
-Powertex will peel off plastic and can be tricky on glass but there are ways around that.
-Knowing that it doesn’t stick to plastic can be used to your advantage, using plastic tools for example.
+Is there anything it doesn’t do?
+Yes, there are some things it doesn’t do well.
+Powertex is a fabric hardener so it might not wash out of your clothes.
+Powertex will peel off plastic but there are ways around that for your project.
+Knowing that it doesn’t adhere well to plastic can be used to your advantage, by using plastic tools for example.